Setting up Azure DevOps MCP server for StudioAssist

 Create and setup a Personal Access Token (PAT)

-You need a Personal Access Token (PAT) to authenticate with Azure DevOps.
+Before you integrate with the Azure DevOps MCP server, you need a Personal Access Token (PAT) to authenticate with Azure DevOps.
 Follow these steps:

 - Go to Azure DevOps: